AritroSaha10/ReliefExchange-ICS4U/DIR_OUTLINE.md

  **.gitignore**
   -Contains files that should be ignored in the project level, only one file is included - vercel **Licence**
     -The Licence for our project, protecing us from copyright or plagiarism.
-We are using a GNU GPL v3
+The project uses the GNU General Public License v3.

   **Markdown files (with md at the end)**
-    -This includes the project description (README.md) instructions for navigating github (NAVIGATING_GITHUB.md) and user_testing (USER_TESTING.md). user_testing.md includes includes feedback from our friends/classmates
+    -This includes the project description (README.md) instructions for navigating github (NAVIGATING_GITHUB.md) and user_testing (USER_TESTING.md). user_testing.md includes includes feedback from friends/classmates